Whenever someone is diagnosed with scabies the first thing they think is, where did I get these darn things from?

 Another thing worth considering is that it is in fact possible to catch scabies from furniture.
 If you are using pilates or yoga mats that haven’t been cleaned properly between uses, it is possible (though unlikely) that you could catch scabies from them.
 However, again, this isn’t a common way to catch scabies.
 Like I said, if it was easy to catch scabies this way, every second person in yoga class would have it.

-The important thing to remember here is that it doesn’t really matter where you got scabies from, because you will never know.
+At the end of the day, the important thing isn’t whether or not you got scabies from the gym, because you will never know for sure.
 The important thing is that you treat it promptly to avoid spreading it to anyone else, and let anyone you know who might be at risk about your diagnosis and recommend them to treat as well.

 Remember, you can get scabies more than once, so if you do not inform people who might be at risk and they do end up having it, there’s a chance you could catch it again.
 This is possible and does happen, which is why places like hospitals and retirements homes usually go on high alert whenever a case of scabies is discovered.